 Greta Gerwig and Noah Baumbach, Penelope Cruz and Pedro Almodóvar, Zhao Tao and Jia Zhangke – modern cinema is hardly bereft of great actress-director pairings, but few have impressed more in recent years than Nina Hoss and Christian Petzold.
-Beginning their collaboration with the 2002 TV film Something to Remind Me, the pair has since worked together in six feature films with their latest, Phoenix, released in the UK last year to high critical acclaim.
+Beginning their collaboration with the 2002 TV film Something to Remind Me, the pair has since worked together in six feature films with their latest, Phoenix, released in 2014.

 In 2008’s Jerichow, Petzold takes James M. Cain’s classic novel, The Postman Always Rings Twice, and reimagines the story in a small German town setting.
 Benno Fürmann plays Thomas, a dishonoured soldier who returns home from duty and finds employment as a delivery van driver for Ali (Hilmi Sözer), an alcoholic Turkish snack store owner.
 After a few brief wordless encounters with Ali’s wife Laura (Nina Hoss), Thomas eventually gives into his sexual impulses and they begin a steamy, illicit affair.
 Previous screen incarnations of Cain’s novel has emphasised the histrionics of the story, but Petzold intelligently diffuses the melodrama to create a slow-burning but suspenseful chamber piece.